ForkAwesome/Fork-Awesome/CONTRIBUTING.md

 Fork Awesome's CSS, LESS, SCSS, and documentation are all powered by Jekyll templates and built before each commit and release.
 - `_config.yml` - much of the site is driven off variables from this file, including Font Awesome and Bootstrap versions
-- `src/` - All edits to documentation, LESS, SCSS, and CSS should be made to files and templates in this directory
+- `src/doc/` - All edits to documentation, LESS, SCSS, and CSS should be made to files and templates in this directory
-- `src/icons.yml` - all LESS, SCSS, and CSS icon definitions are driven off this single file
+- `src/icons/icons.yml` - all LESS, SCSS, and CSS icon definitions are driven off this single file

 ## Pull requests

-- Any changes to the docs must be made to the Liquid templates in the `src` directory
+- Any changes to the docs must be made to the Liquid templates in the `src/doc` directory
-- Any changes to the styles must be made to the .less and .scss files in the `src` directory
+- Any changes to the styles must be made to the .less and .scss files in the `src/doc` directory
 - If modifying the .less and .scss files, always recompile and commit the compiled files
-- Try not to pollute your pull request with unintended changes--keep them simple and small
 - Try to share which browsers your code has been tested in before submitting a pull request